mynk-tmr/notes/Web Design/Animations.md

 ## Transitions

-**CSS transitions** provide a way to control animation speed when changing CSS properties.
+**CSS transitions** provide a way to control animation when changing CSS properties.
 Events :
 - `transitionrun` -delay- `transitionstart`, `transitionend /cancel`  (non-cancelable)
 - `transitionend` event is fired in both directions (to & back)